DG0915/MyFirstGitRepository/README.md

  ==============================================================================

-  I have done TTP Callouts from LWC using Fetch API in Client-side controller(JS controller).
+  I have done HTTP Callouts from LWC using Fetch API in Client-side controller(JS controller).

   I have used modal-pop up to navigate from one pop up page to other.